elisabethp82/academic-website/content/authors/admin/_index.md

 title: Elisabeth R. Pelikan
 ---

-Elisabeth Pelikan is a PhD student in Educational Psychology at the University of Vienna.
-Her research interests include self-regulation,  motivation and well-being in academic contexts.
-She likes to challenge herself and supporting others in achieving their goals, which is why she loves teaching.
-In her second life she likes to push herself in running, swimming and cycling and is coaching others to do the same.
+I am a PhD student in Educational Psychology at the University of Vienna.
+My research interests include self-regulation, motivation and well-being in academic contexts.
+I like challenges and learning new things - in my work but also in my spare time.
+I have a lot of different interests and hobbies (knitting, spinning, reading but also running and triathlon), some of which I only do for fun and relaxation, some of which I like to challenge myself and strive to get better in.
+I also love supporting others in achieving their goals, which is why I like teaching.
+This is why I am also a personal trainer and triathlon coach and teach yoga.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.